cmdalikeskin/java-fundamentals-control-flow-workshop/README.md

-# Java Template
+# Java Control Flow Workshop

 ## Learning Objectives
 - Use conditional statements to control the logical flow of an application
-- Understand If statements, if-else, if-else-if-else etc
+- Understand and use if statements, if-else, if-else-if-else etc
-- Understand Switch statements
+- Understand and use switch statements
 - Ternary Operators in Java

 ## Conditional Statements

-Just like in JavaScript, Java uses conditionals and tests which generate them to decide which bits of code to run, if statements work in a very similar way to JavaScript.
+Like most programming languages, Java uses conditionals and tests which generate them to decide which bits of code to run.

 Start by just creating a Main class in the com.booleanuk package inside src as normal and adding the following code to it: